Sanjudebnath123/IMDB-Data-Analysis/README.md

 5. Which movie have the higest IMDb Score ?
 6. Which are the Top 5 budget movies ?
 7. Which country produce the most number of movies ?
+8.n India , Which genre of movies is most commonly produced?

 Summarizing the report findings, here are the results of the analysis :